FAQ

 • Hybrid conference

-Blended-format sessions are scheduled in hybrid classrooms with large screens, cameras, and microphones.
+Hybrid sessions are scheduled in classrooms with large screens, cameras and microphones.
 Participants in these sessions may present on the ground in Kalamazoo (livestreamed for remote attendees) or online (displayed on the screen for in-person attendees).
-During the discussion period, remote attendees will be able to ask presenters questions directly, or join the conversation over text by using the chat box.
+During the discussion period, remote attendees will be able to ask presenters questions directly or join the conversation over text by using the chat box.
 A presider will be present in the classroom to take questions from in-person attendees.

-Why aren’t all sessions offered in a blended format?
+Why aren’t all sessions offered in a hybrid format?

 Our staffing and our classroom technology are both limited.
-We want to ensure that the blended-format sessions run smoothly rather than try to host more than we are capable of at this time.
-Future Congresses may be able to support additional blended-format sessions.
+We want to ensure that the hybrid sessions run smoothly rather than try to host more than we are capable of at this time.
+Future Congresses may be able to support additional hybrid sessions.

 Will there be any technical support?